 House To Vote Wednesday To Send Impeachment Articles To Senate

-In a statement, Pelosi said the House will also name impeachment managers to lead the prosecution against the president but did not say who they would be.
+In a statement, House Speaker Nancy Pelosi said the House will also name impeachment managers to lead the prosecution against the president Wednesday but did not say who they would be.
+"The American people deserve the truth, and the Constitution demands a trial," Pelosi said.

+Pelosi plans to hold a press conference on Wednesday at 10 a.m.
+ET ahead of the vote to unveil the list of managers.

-The Speaker had delayed transmitting the articles in an unsuccessful attempt to force Senate Majority leader Mitch McConnell, R-Ky., to lay out the rules under which the trial will take place.
+The speaker had delayed transmitting the articles in an unsuccessful attempt to force McConnell, R-Ky., to lay out the rules under which the trial will take place.

+Meeting with reporters, McConnell said senators would likely be sworn in as jurors for the trial later this week by Chief Justice John Roberts.
+McConnell said "that would set us up to start the actual trial next Tuesday."

 She also criticized McConnell's decision to start the Senate trial without guaranteeing it will hear from additional witnesses, as Democrats had demanded.